batok/cerbas/README.md

 # CERBAS

-Cerbas let languages other than elixir to call functions written in elixir.
+Cerbas let languages other than elixir call functions written in elixir.

 Cerbas uses redis as the "broker".